iocafe/iocafe-doc/source/iocom-reference/data-format/210910-authentication-message.rst

 =======================

 Authentication message is sent by both ends of connection immediately after connection is transferred.
-No data is transferred befor authenticatin messages have been exchanged and accepted.
+No data is transferred before authentication messages have been exchanged and accepted.

 .. list-table:: Message content
   :widths: 25 15 15 45